The learner driver’s guide to Irish Traffic Signs

 - letting you know whether you can overtake.

 - warning you about hazards to watch out for.

 Whether driving on an urban street, a motorway or country road, you are guaranteed to encounter dozens of different traffic signs proving vital information about the road ahead.
 Traffic signs on Irish roads come in different…

+The shape of a traffic sign plays an important role in what it means and gives you a specific type of command to follow while driving.
 There are five basic shapes in the traffic signs system.
 Generally, shapes with smooth curves (circles) convey a friendlier message to road users than shapes with jagged edges and sharp points (octagon and diamond).

 - Warn colours (red – orange – yellow)

 - Neutral colours (brown – white – grey)

 In order for traffic signs to be effective, a standard shape and colour code is used to enable a motorist to identify a sign from a distance.
 Each category of signs has its own design feature and function depending on the colour of the background and the shape of the sign.
 The general principles and rules are quite straightforward…..just learn what each shape and colour combination means.

 There are a few exceptions to the shape and colour code……this is to give greater prominence to some important signs.
 Even if these signs are obscured due to fog or snow and can’t be read, the unique shape of the sign alone will enable a motorist to recognise an impending hazard ahead.